 - you register for credit as a nondegree graduate student and pay graduate-level tuition.

 - Download and submit a Registration Request for Graduate Credit for Nondegree Students Form.
 Registration for nondegree students is not available online.

 - Send the form to the department offering the courses for authorization.
 This form must be used each term until you are admitted to a program.

 - Upon authorization, the department offering the graduate course will forward the form to the registrar or provide you with further instructions.

 - You will receive confirmation and payment instructions by email.

-Complete the form below to either subscribe to Integrated Behavioral Health e-news or sign up for an Information Session.
+Complete the form below to either learn more about the Integrated Behavioral Health program or sign up for an Information Session.